IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/osc-travel-and-events/README.md

 ---
-description: This page to refelct current events that the OSC is planning to attend .
+description: This page is to reflect current events that the OSC is planning to attend.
 ---

 # 😶‍🌫️ OSC Travel and Events